 52. Enjoy a Duluth Vacation

-I’ve touched on it a few times, but if you’re visiting Minnesota and wondering where a good chunk of the locals go for their vacations, you’ve gotta check out Duluth.
+I’ve touched on it a few times, but if you’re visiting Minnesota and wondering where a good chunk of the locals go for their family vacations, you’ve gotta check out Duluth.
 I, like most other Minnesotans, LOVE Duluth.

 It’s a remote harbor city that really shouldn’t be as awesome as it is.
 If you’re approaching from the south, you’ll be greeted by the grim sights of Duluth’s industrial side.
 As well as being a significant port town on the banks of Lake Superior, Duluth is also a major rail hub, and you’ll see a lot of raw materials mined from the Iron Range here.